lahtis/C/README.md

 * scores/scores.c Simple C -program that reads score results from a text file.
 * version_string-a.c hown to copy minor, major version string of main code.
 * version_string.c how to copy simple version_string to main code.
+* commandline_flags How to read commaandfile flags and print it.

 # And C++ archive
 Simple programs and functions (working g++) g++ main.cpp -o main